DataONEorg/dataone-web/content/learning/documentation.md

     weight: 4

 ---
-Content appropriated from ESS-DIVE's portal documentation found \[here\]([https://docs.ess-dive.lbl.gov/portals/](https://docs.ess-dive.lbl.gov/portals/ "https://docs.ess-dive.lbl.gov/portals/")).
+Content appropriated from ESS-DIVE's portal documentation found [here](https://docs.ess-dive.lbl.gov/portals/ "here").

-\# Portals
+# Portals

 A new feature on DataONE.
 Researchers can now easily view project information and datasets all in one place across member node repositories.

-\## **What is a Portal?**
+## **What is a Portal?**

 A portal is a collection of DataONE member node data packages on a unique webpage.

-Typically, a research project&#39;s website won&#39;t be maintained beyond the life of the project and all the information on the website that provides context for the data collection is lost.
-DataONE portals can provide a means to preserve information regarding the projects&#39; objectives, scopes, and organization and couple this with the data files so it&#39;s clear how to use and interpret the data for years to come.
+Typically, a research project's website won't be maintained beyond the life of the project and all the information on the website that provides context for the data collection is lost.
+DataONE portals can provide a means to preserve information regarding the projects' objectives, scopes, and organization and couple this with the data files so it's clear how to use and interpret the data for years to come.
 Plus, when datasets are scattered across the member nodes of DataONE, portals can help see them all in one convenient webpage.

-Portals also leverage DataONE&#39;s metric features, which create statistics describing the project&#39;s data packages.
+Portals also leverage DataONE's metric features, which create statistics describing the project's data packages.
 Information such as total size of data, proportion of data file types, and data collection periods are immediately available from the portal webpage.

-\## **Portal Uses**
+## **Portal Uses**

 Portals allow users to bundle supplementary information about their group, data, or project along with the data packages.
-Data contributors can organize their project specific data packages into a unique portal and customize the portal&#39;s theme and structure according to the needs of that project.
+Data contributors can organize their project specific data packages into a unique portal and customize the portal's theme and structure according to the needs of that project.

 Researchers can also use portals to compare their public data packages and highlight and share them with other teams, as well as the broader Arctic research audience.

-To see an example of what portals could look like, please view the \[Toolik Field Station's portal\]([https://arcticdata.io/catalog/portals/toolik](https://arcticdata.io/catalog/portals/toolik "https://arcticdata.io/catalog/portals/toolik")).
+To see an example of what portals could look like, please view the [Toolik Field Station's portal](search.dataone.org/portals/toolik "Toolik Field Station's portal").

-\## **Portal Main Components**
+## **Portal Main Components**

 Portals have four components: a settings page, a data page, a metrics page, and customizable free-form pages.

-\### **Settings Tab**
+### **Settings Tab**

 The first component of portals is the settings tab.
 This tab is the first page users will see after initially creating a new portal and sets up important infrastructure for the portal.